kinopio-club/kinopio-help/posts/creating-cards-and-connections.md

 ---
-title: Adding Cards and Connections
+title: Basics of Cards and Connections
 tags: ['How to Use']
 color: 'khaki'
 date: 2020-01-01